dib-lab/dibsi/event-expectations.md

 * Teach attendees.
 * Provide individualized or group help as needed.
 * Avoid disruptive behavior including:
-    * Intellectually agressive behavoir such as challenging other people (including instructors/helpers/attendees) in their content.
+    * Intellectually aggressive behavior such as challenging other people (including instructors/helpers/attendees) in their content.

 ## Expectations of workshop organizers